+60 PERCENT DESIGN pg.
+3

 TO LEARN MORE, VISIT kirklandwa.gov/greenways

 CAPITAL PROJECTS

+Improved

+crossing

+Improved

+crossing

-CARING FOR YOUR INFRASTRUCTURE TO KEEP KIRKLAND HEALTHY, SAFE AND VIBRANT
+Art 8 Stop traffic CARING FOR YOUR INFRASTRUCTURE TO KEEP KIRKLAND HEALTHY, SAFE AND VIBRANT AGES CABILITIES Construction begins in 2019 on Kirkland's first two greenways neighborhood roads where walking and bicycling are the primary travel modes and driving is the alternative.
 Michelle Plesko rides her motor-assisted cargo bicycle home on South Rose Hill's Northeast 75th Street from her 3-year-old twins' swim practice in the Highlands.
 Plesko, the executive director of Kirkland Greenways, said her bike-commuting begain in 2012 with drop-offs and pick-ups at her children's school.
 "I think it's easier than driving," she said.
 "I drive two to three days a week.
 And those are so stressful.
 I have to worry about traffic and parking."

-ortheast 75th Street is the kind of street where a child might dare to ride with no hands for the first time; where an evening stroll on the roadway is as common as it is on the sidewalk.
+N ortheast 75th Street is the kind of street where a child might dare to ride with no hands for the first time; where an evening stroll on the roadway is as common as it is on the sidewalk.
 It feels this way largely because of how scarce the automobile is.
-Just 1,500 cars roll through its west-end each day-a stretch that features the campuses of Holy Family Catholic Parish and Lake Washington High School.
+Just 1,500 cars roll through its west-end each day-a stretch that features the campuses of Holy Family Catholic Church and Lake Washington High School.
 On its more residential east end, fewer than 250 automobiles will pass through.
 Northeast 85th Street, by contrast, ushers more than 44,000 automobiles each day.

-And yet, this is still a street that connects to significant destinations: South Rose Hill Park and the Bridle Trails Shopping Center, Holy Family, Lake Washington High, the 80th Street pedestrian bridge and by extension of Kirkland Avenue, the Cross Kirkland Corridor.
+And yet, this is still a street that connects to significant destinations: South Rose Hill Park and the Bridle Trails Shopping Center, Holy Family Catholic Church, Lake Washington High School and the 80th Street pedestrian bridge.
+And these two characteristics comfort and connectivity-are what

-And these two characteristics-

-TO LEARN MORE

-- Contact Christian Knight, Neighborhood Services Coordinator: 5873825; or email cknight@kirklandwa.gov - Or Laura Drake P.E.: 587-3833 or email her at ldrake@kirklandwa.gov
+TO LEARN MORE Contact Christian Knight, Neighborhood Services Coordinator: 587-3825; or email cknight@ kirklandwa.gov Or Laura Drake P.E.: 587-3833 or email her at Idrake@kirklandwa.gov Transformative DEVICES the busier road of a four-way intersection to give greenway traffic the right-of-way.

-Transformative DEVICES